The price of homogeneity is polynomial: Proof of thm:IntroHomoMuralis Theorem 1.1

-contains a $k'$-wall $W$.
-In particular $W \subseteq M$ and thus every cycle in $W$ is a cycle in $M$.
-Thus, all properties we desire are transferred directly to $W$ from $M$ and thus $W$ is uniform, flat witnessed by $\rho$, and its tangle is a truncation of the tangle of $W_0$.
+contains a $k$-wall $W$.
+In particular, $W \subseteq M$ and thus every cycle in $W$ is a cycle in $M$.
+Thus, all properties we desire are transferred directly to $W$ from $M$ and thus $W$ is homogeneous, flat witnessed by $\rho$, and its tangle is a truncation of the tangle of $W_0$. \end{proof}

-However, there is still a small gap with respect to the definition of homogeneity given in the intro.
-For this purpose, we reframe $W$ as a mesh to let $P_1', \ldots , P_{k'}'$ be the vertical paths of $W$ and let $Q_1', \ldots , Q_{k'}'$ be the horizontal paths of $W$.
-We claim that the following wall is what satisfies our statement

-First, note that since $k' = 3k$, $W_1$ is a $k$-wall, as desired.
-Furthermore, as was the case with $W$, the wall $W_1$ inherits all properties associated with $W$, meaning it is uniform, flat witnessed by $\rho$, and its tangle is a truncation of the tangle of $W_0$.